alemigo/splitfile/README.md

 Can be used with modules such as tarfile, zipfile, lzma, etc. enabling read/write of split archives.

+Note: Version 2.0 removes previously integrated encryption and compression options.
+The breadth of choice across both suggests they are better employed as a separate layer, leaving splitfile to simply manage the final IO across volumes.

 ### Examples
 ```
 import splitfile